Moussa Limane: Kazakhstan

+Canada

 In August 2020 he signed for the Canadian club Scarborough SC.
 In his debut season with Scarborough, he assisted in securing the First Division title and finished as the league's top goalscorer.
-He also assisted the club in reaching the CSL Championship final against FC Vorkuta but was defeated by a score of 2-1.
+He also assisted the club in reaching the CSL Championship final against FC Vorkuta but was defeated by a score of 2–1.

 The following season he assisted Scarborough in securing a postseason berth by finishing second in the standings.
 In the opening round of the playoffs, he contributed two goals against the Serbian White Eagles which helped the club to advance to the championship final.
 He featured in the championship final against Vorkuta and registered two goals which secured the title for Scarborough.
 He also helped Scarborough reach the final of the ProSound Cup but was defeated in a penalty shootout by Vorkuta.

 He re-signed with Scarborough for the 2022 season.
 Throughout the 2022 campaign, the eastern Toronto side would achieve an 18-game undefeated streak and playoff position by finishing third.
 Limane made his third championship appearance, which Scarborough lost to FC Continentals (formerly FC Vorkuta).

+In 2023, he signed with league rivals Hamilton City.
+He scored his first goal for the club on 3 June 2023, against Weston United.
+He then played with League1 Ontario club Hamilton United.
+Limane returned to play with Hamilton City for the 2024 season.

 International career

-He made his international debut for the Central African Republic in 8 June 2013, against South Africa in a 2014 FIFA World Cup qualification match.
+He made his international debut for the Central African Republic on 8 June 2013, against South Africa in a 2014 FIFA World Cup qualification match.
 In the winter of 2013, he represented his country in the 2013 CEMAC Cup, a Non-FIFA tournament where he recorded a goal against Chad.
 He recorded his first international goal on 24 March 2016, against Madagascar in a 2017 Africa Cup of Nations qualification match.
 He would record his second international goal once more against Madagascar in the return match on 28 March 2016.